gaperton/Type-R/docsource/04_Record/03_Updates_and_change_events.md

 ### record.assignFrom( otherRecord )

-Makes the `record` to be the copy of `otherRecord`, recursively assigning all attributes.
+Makes an existing `record` to be the copy of `otherRecord`, recursively assigning all attributes.

 Works similar to `record.set( otherRecord.attributes, { merge : true })`;